AlienCowEatCake/ImageViewer/README.md

   Enable it if you use Qt 6.x without ICU and you want to open non-UTF-8 SVG files.
 * Updater options: `enable_update_checking` *(disabled by default)*
   Enable it if you want to use built-in update checker.
+* Translations embedding options: `disable_embed_translations` *(enabled by default)*
+  Disable it if you want to use separate translation files instead of embedding them into application executable.